 AES systems shall not be located where surface or ground waters will converge, causing surface water flow to become concentrated or restricted within the soil absorption field.
 The system shall be located in an area that does not concentrate water, both surface and subsurface.
-If allowed by state and local authorities, altering the terrain upslope of a system may alleviate this requirement if the waters are sufficiently altered to redirect flows away from the field.
+If allowed by state and/or local authorities, altering the terrain upslope of a system may alleviate this requirement if the waters are sufficiently altered to redirect flows away from the field.

 - Locate systems on convex, hill, slope or level locations.
-Avoid swales, low areas, or toe-of-slope areas that may not provide sufficient drainage away from the system. - No onsite system may be located on concave slopes that concentrate surface or ground water flows unless up-slope terrain is sufficiently altered or interceptor drains are used to redirect water away from the system.

-- Systems should not be located where lawn irrigation, roof drains, or natural flows increase water loading to the soils around the system. - Divert surface water away from the system.
-Interceptor drains, if used, must be upslope of the AES system and a minimum of 10 ft away from all AES pipe. - Systems should not be located where structures such as curbs, walls or foundations might adversely restrict the soil's ability to transport water away from the system. - Systems should be located to allow access for septic tank maintenance and to at least one end of all AES rows - Avoid locating systems in rocky or wooded areas that require additional site work, since this may alter the soil's ability to accept water. - No trees or shrubs should be located within 10 ft of the system to prevent root infiltration.
+Avoid swales, low areas, or toe-of-slope areas that may not provide sufficient drainage away from the system. - No onsite system may be located on concave slopes that concentrate surface or ground water flows unless up-slope terrain is sufficiently altered or interceptor drains are used to redirect water away from the system. - Systems must be located where adjacent soils in the proposed system location and a 50 ft perimeter are suitable for dispersing water away from the system. - Systems should not be located where lawn irrigation, roof drains, or natural flows increase water loading to the soils around the system. - Divert surface water away from the system.
+Interceptor drains, if used, must be upslope of the AES system and a minimum of 10 ft away from all AES pipe. - Systems should not be located where structures such as curbs, walls or foundations might adversely restrict the soil's ability to transport water away from the system. - Systems should be located to allow access for septic tank maintenance and to at least one end of all AES rows. - Avoid locating systems in rocky or wooded areas that require additional site work, since this may alter the soil's ability to accept water. - No trees or shrubs should be located within 10 ft of the system to prevent root infiltration.